 (This text is a preliminary draft, comments are welcome).

 Kvarnbokvarn was mentioned in text as early as 1316, but the current building is probably from the 1700s, and the workings inside from the 1800s.
-Some form of modernisation was made in the 1930s before the mill stopped being used in the 1940s.
-Over the centuries the workflow will have changed a lot, but here I will try to give a general idea of how the mill probably operated.
+In the 1930s a Francis turbine was installed to improve efficiency, and there are signs that an electrical generator may have been added, before the mill stopped being used in the 1940s.
+Over the centuries the workflow will have changed a lot, but here I will try to give a general idea of how the mill probably operated in the earlier days.

 Workers would arrive from the surrounding farms with their harvest in horse drawn carts, and if necessary the horses would be allowed to feed and rest in the stables beside the mill.
 The main crops would have been rye and oats, and would probably have been threshed to remove the husks before delivery to the mill.

-The grain would then be put through a filter, and send back down to the ground floor through funnels.
+The grain would then be put through a filter upstairs, and then sent back down to the ground floor through funnels.